4 Technology Resolutions for Staying Organized in 2020

 3) Strawberry Shortcuts

 I’ll be the first to admit I need to improve on all my Macbook trackpad shortcuts and keyboard shortcuts.
 Shortcuts not only save you time, but they are less interruptive to your workflow.
-We all know Control-Alt-Delete will reboot your computer, and Ctrl Z will undo your last move (don’t we?) ,but do you know about the hundreds of other shortcuts that are designed to save you time?
+Do you know about the hundreds of other shortcuts that are designed to save you time?
 My favorite shortcut is SHIFT-Z to move a file into multiple folders.
 It is such a time-saver!

 - Step 1: When you open an email, create a Label by clicking on the TAG above.
-Then, either select the appropriate lable by checking the box, or click “Create New” at the bottom to make a new Label.
+Then, either select the appropriate label by checking the box, or click “Create New” at the bottom to make a new label on the fly.
 I’ll make one named “Favorite Podcaster Newsletter”.